kennedyjosh/ubiety_takehome/README.md

 #### Code extensibility

-A reasonable amount of time was spent making the code easily extensible.
+The code was designed to be easily extensible.
 For example, the singleton functionality was abstracted out so that it can be easily used by modules other than the database.
 Likewise, a configuration file is used to control other elements (like the database file name).
-Thus, adding more endpoints and functionality should be very simple.
+Thus, adding more endpoints and functionality is very simple.

 ## CI/CD